tarwn/lessthandot-hugo/blogs/content/posts/2009-03-02-collection-of-puzzles-for-programmers.md

 **[Beers per day][19]**

 A man earns a certain amount of chrissies a month he has to pay 15% taxes and every year he has to pay 0.5% taxes more than the year before.
-The man&#8217;s income is indexed each year by 1%.
-When will that man&#8217;s net income be 200% of his begin income
+The man's income is indexed each year by 1%.
+When will that man's net income be 200% of his begin income

 **[Distance to line segment][20]**

 Given the coordinates of the line segment, calculate the shortest distance to a given point.
 The distance that you are to calculate is represented by the red line.
-If the point is &#8216;outside&#8217; the line segment, meaning, you cannot draw a perpendicular line to it, then you should return the distance from the given point to the closest end point
+If the point is &#8216;outside' the line segment, meaning, you cannot draw a perpendicular line to it, then you should return the distance from the given point to the closest end point

 Keep an eye on [Programmer Puzzles][21] because every 2 weeks or so we post a new puzzle